Zyber17/V2/roadmap.md

 # Roadmap
 Here’s the plan, let’s see how it goes.
-Completed tasks will be appended with `@done`.
+I’m pretty sure it’s going to be coded in [Laravel](http://laravel.com/) with a dash of [Node.js](http://nodejs.org/) added later.

 ## Stage One (Pre-Code)

-1. Determine if it should be PHP and Node.js or Express.js and Node.js.
-2. Plan out a file roadmap and determine how things will talk to each other.
-3. Sketch out a design.
+1. Sketch out a design.
-4. Update this roadmap.
+2. Determine which features will make it into the first full release.

 ## Stage Two (Alpha)